 In our 2016 blog post, we asked Change Checkers if they thought it was time to scrap the penny and 53% of you believed we shouldn’t, as it is part of the British culture.

-Two years on, how has your view changed and are you now wanting to move towards digital rather than cash payments?
+Has your view now changed and do you think we should make a move towards digital rather than cash payments?

 If you’re interested in coin collecting, our Change Checker web app is completely free to use and allows users to: